Can you really quit smoking without willpower?

 The problem with quitting with willpower is that you’re going against your desire.
 You think of smoking as something that’s going to benefit you somehow but you don’t allow yourself to have it.

-And of course this takes a lot of effort, it creates tension, it’s hard, and it makes you feel deprived.
+And of course, this takes a lot of effort, it creates tension, it’s hard, and it makes you feel deprived.
 So you end up smoking more.

 Well, it’s going to be very hard, you’re going to feel more stress and want to smoke even more.
-And even if you successfully resist the cigarette in that moment… you may end up smoking two or three consecutive cigarettes later because you felt deprived before.
+And even if you successfully resist the cigarette at that moment… you may end up smoking two or three consecutive cigarettes later because you felt deprived before.
 This is the hard way to go about your quit!

-And I want you to know that even if you had superhuman amounts of willpower from birth or even if you practiced on increasing your willpower you would still feel deprived because willpower by definition means going against your desire, and that’s hard.
+And I want you to know that even if you had superhuman amounts of willpower from birth or even if you practiced increasing your willpower you would still feel deprived because willpower by definition means going against your desire, and that’s hard.